 Recommended daily intake

 For bodybuilders aiming to gain mass, nutritional recommendations recommend an intake of 1.8 to 2.2 g of protein per kilogram of body weight per day.
-This can be achieved through a combination of protein-rich foods, such as lean meats, fish, eggs, dairy products, as well as plant-based proteins (lentils, chickpeas, tofu) and protein supplements if necessary.
+This can be achieved through a combination of protein-rich foods, such as lean meats, fish, eggs, and dairy products, as well as plant-based proteins (lentils, chickpeas, tofu) and protein supplements if necessary.

 Animal proteins: Effectiveness and nutritional richness